jadybea/cleaning_data_assaignment/README.md

 * Extracts only the measurements on the mean and standard deviation for each measurement.
 * Uses descriptive activity names to name the activities in the data set
 * Appropriately labels the data set with descriptive variable names.
-* creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+* Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 I am also submitting the codebook (Codebook.md) accompanying the resulted tidy data set that describes the data, the variables and the transformations encoded by the "run_analysis.R" script.